 The pivotal moment that changed this love and passion of the art into something more of a career occurred at age 12, when Bulford attended a Garth Brooks concert and recalls telling his mom, “That’s what I want to do”.
 Shortly after he picked up a guitar, learned to play and began honing his craft and focus onto songwriting.
 By the age of 15, Johnny was quite busy, performing all over Central Florida, landing opening act spots for artists such as Blake Shelton, Josh Turner, Gretchen Wilson and Tracy Lawrence as they brought their tours to his home state; even gigging as far north as Alabama, all the while releasing his first independent album “Southern Thing”.

-Battling the love of music and academics, he began attending classes at the University of Central Florida in 2003 as a business marketing major with a minor in English; a self-professed nerd with high SAT scores and a scholar in Florida’s “Bright Futures” program, Bulford handled the demands of academics while performing and promoting his second self-released album “What Happens Here Stays Here”.
+The time came when Johnny made the decision to split his time between his love of music and academics as he enrolled at the University of Central Florida in 2003 as a business marketing major with a minor in English.
+A self-professed nerd with high SAT scores and a Florida “Bright Futures” program scholarship in his back pocket, he managed to balance the demands of college while continuing to per-form and promote his second independent album “What Happens Here Stays Here”.

-Learning new equipment to record music from home, performing at songwriter rounds and churning out hits with Warner, Bulford is building his fan base and working hard to accomplish his dreams – “I’d really love to land a record deal in addition to the publishing one I have.
-I want to get my own single on the radio.
-And maybe one day, even as an opener for Chris or someone like Brad Paisley, come home to play the Amway Center.
+Johnny continues to pen hits as well as perform at writers rounds in and around Nashville and writers festivals and events worldwide.
+While Nashville is where he currently resides, Florida is never far from Bulford’s mind stating, “I’d really love to land a record deal, I want to get my own single on the radio.
+And maybe one day come home to play the Amway Arena.
 Not in a ‘Hey, how do you like me now’ type of way, but more ‘Hey guys, we did it!’ way.
 It’s been a long journey so it would be nice to bring it back home.”